mtrojnar/osslsigncode/README.md

 ```
 Only the 'low' parameter is currently supported.

+### Using the PKCS#11 Engine with osslsigncode
-If you want to use a PKCS#11 token, you should specify the PKCS#11 engine and module.
+If you want to use a PKCS#11 token, specify the PKCS#11 engine and module.
-An example of using osslsigncode with SoftHSM:
+Example usage with SoftHSM:
 ```
   osslsigncode sign \
     -engine /usr/lib64/engines-1.1/pkcs11.so \